-The Special Services Office offers a variety of support services to enable students with disabilities to participate in the full range of college experiences.
-Services are arranged to fit the individual needs of the student and may include sign language interpreters, notetakers, tutors, mobility assistants, readers, and loan of wheelchairs, audio tape recorders, talking calculators, taped textbooks, and oral testing (for those students with visual impairments or learning disabilities).
-Academic, career and personal counseling are also available.
-Students with special needs should contact the office at least one month before registration.
-The office will provide students with an orientation session and registration information.
-For additional information, contact the Special Services Office or the Counseling Center.
+The Special Services Office offers a variety of support services to enable students with disabilities, and/or special needs to participate in the full range of college experiences.
+Services are arranged to fit the individual needs of the student and may include sign language interpreters, notetakers, tutors, mobility assistants, readers/audio tapers. and loan of specialized equipment such as wheelchairs. audio tape recorders, talking calculators, closed captioning decoders, raised-line drawing kits and large print materials.
+Academic, career and personal counseling, special testing accommodations, registration assistance and extensive information and referral services are also available.
+Students with special needs are encouraged to contact the office at least one month prior to registration.
+They will be provided orientation and registration information.
+For additional information, please contact the Special Services Office or the Counseling Center of the campus you plan to attend.